modin-project/modin/examples/tutorial/jupyter/README.md

 pip install -r execution/pandas_on_ray/requirements.txt
 ```

-to install dependencies needed to run notebooks using Ray engine or
+to install dependencies needed to run notebooks with Modin on `PandasOnRay` execution or

 ```bash
 pip install -r execution/pandas_on_dask/requirements.txt
 ```

-to install dependencies needed to run notebooks using Dask engine
+to install dependencies needed to run notebooks with Modin on `PandasOnDask` execution.

 **Note:** Sometimes pip is installing every version of a package.
 If you encounter that issue,
 please install every package listed in `requirements.txt` file individually with `pip install <package>`.